-Obtaining a Marriage License, Birth Certificate or Death Certificate and Genealogy Research
+Obtaining a Marriage License, Birth Certificate, or Death Certificate and Genealogy Research

-Effective July 12, 2010, the new law preventing fraudulent use of vital records goes into effect.
-Maine’s new law requires a person requesting a copy of records less than 100 years old to provide documentation establishing their direct and legitimate interest in the records.
+NOTE: Maine law requires a person requesting a copy of records less than 100 years old to provide documentation establishing their direct and legitimate interest in the records.

 Individuals who may access vital records less than 100 years old include:

 - The person’s spouse or registered domestic partner

 - Descendants of the person named on the record

 - Registrant’s legal custodian, guardian, or conservator or respective authorized representative (includes attorney, physician, or funeral director)

 - Genealogists who have a Maine CDC-issued researcher identification card